 One should never judge another based on appearances – a lesson shared in the Beauty and the Beast enjoyed at the Papermill Theatre in Milburn NJ.
 Curt’s seen the Disney movie dozens of times – a favorite of his stepdaughter’s growing up.
-Like I, my garden design colleague and friend Marty and her husband were first timers in seeing the legendary fairytale.
-The story begins with a shoddily dressed old woman arriving at a castle asking for shelter from the cold.
+Like I, my garden design colleague and friend Marty and her husband were first-timers in seeing the legendary fairytale.
+The story begins with a shoddily dressed older woman arriving at a castle asking for shelter from the cold.
 In return, she offered a rose to the prince.

 On the way to the play, Marty mentioned how magnificent her roses are because of last year’s overabundance of rain.
 “Roses love lots of water and are heavy feeders.”
 Meaning they like fertile soil**.
 Her climbing roses (Rosa ‘Dr. Van Fleet’) are bursting with light pink blooms.
-Same is true of her Knock Out Roses.
+The same is true of her Knock Out Roses.

 Back to the fairytale… Repulsed by her appearance, the prince turns her away.
-The old woman transforms into a beautiful woman and casts a spell to teach the callous prince a lesson.
+The older woman transforms into a beautiful woman and casts a spell to teach the callous prince a lesson.
 The prince is turned into a beast and his servants into household items.
 The curse can only be broken if the prince learns to love and is loved in return before the last petal of the rose fades and falls.

 Previously I found roses fussy.
 There are spider mites and aphids that can run amok.
 Never mind the fungus amongst them like black spot and powdery mildew.
 But when roses are in their glory, they surely are glorious.